scmilee/Defense-Against-The-Dark-Arts/final-writeup.md

 # Challenges

-Despite my previous experience getting an access code, I've never really done any challenges, labs, or really anything on htb due to lack of knowledge/experience.
-So as a result, most of my completed challenges were ranking easy-medium and for a quick reference of what challenges I've completed I'll keep a "completion tracker" screenshot following this paragraph.
+Despite my previous experience getting an access code, I've never really done any challenges, labs, or really anything on HTB due to lack of knowledge/experience.
+So as a result, most of my completed challenges were ranking easy-medium and for a quick reference of what challenges I've completed I'll keep an up-to-date "completion tracker" screenshot following this paragraph.

 ![cheat sheet](images/completion.PNG)

 ## you_can_do_it!.txt -Crypto Challenge 10 pts

-With free reign to do any challenges on htb, and little to no experience with it, I felt inclined to find the easiest challenge possible to get a feel for things.
-You Can Do It is an under the crypto subsection when opened is just a .txt file containing the characters `YHAOANUTDSYOEOIEUTTC!` and that's it.
+With free reign to do any challenges on HTB and little to no experience with it, I felt inclined to find the easiest challenge possible to get a feel for things.
+You Can Do It is an under the crypto subsection when it's opened, is just a .txt file containing the characters `YHAOANUTDSYOEOIEUTTC!` and that's it.

 ![cheat sheet](images/ycdi1.PNG)